 A cherished lump of stocking coal for Cecil B. DeMille devotees, FOUR FRIGHTENED PEOPLE (1934) is remarkably lapse on realism for being such jungle-set escapade: no one seems to actually move through the jungle, or deal with any real danger, i.e. dehydration, tigers, or malaria.
 The frightened four's trusty guide whips up a camp with ladders and tree houses latched from vines and trees every night and the next day the men are free to mope after the 'blossoming' Claudette Colbert.
 A chimp (in Malaysia!) steals Claudette Collbert's clothes while she showers in a waterfall--the big DeMille money shot of 'did we or didn't we see something' prurience--and her emergence in a costume made of leaves, like an amazon queen, is greeted with slack-jawed approval by the now lusty journalist and irritated Englishman.
 It's fine, but it's not TARZAN, or RED DUST, or even art.
 So what is it?
 A portrait of a beat-down librarian who finds her groove in the jungles of Malaysia?
 You betcha.

 Even in the days of the pre-code, nudity was a very rare commodity.
 One needed an excuse for the censors, and enough doubt and blur to cover all 'ahem' bases; the best excuse was 'naturalism' - i.e if you want to show naked women, go to remote locales where scanty (or no) clothing are the norm.
 D.W.
 Griffith's THE LOVE FLOWER and THE IDOL DANCER (both 1920) starring Griffith's then love, Carol Dempster, are prime examples.
 The legitimate stage meanwhile was dank with productions like Rain and West of Zanzibar.
 And into this mess comes Four Frightened People.
 It was originally a novel, but was then adapted by Bartlett Cormack (writer of plays like The Painted Veil and The Racket) and Lenore J. Coffee, turning into something far more like a play, which suited DeMille's silent film-bred ambitions.
-Old Cecil liked to lens elaborate tableaux as opposed to kinetic action--it was not important to move from scene to scene for Griffith so much as to move the audience via exotic still images--so we move from a scene of the lovers tied to a tree and surrounded on all sides by shadowy black figures moving closer, the lovers romantic and enraptured as they face certain death, to being back with our island matron who's enlisted the entire female population of some remote Malay village in a proto-Planned Parenthood.
+Old Cecil liked to lens elaborate tableaux as opposed to kinetic action so we move from a scene of the lovers tied to a tree and surrounded on all sides by shadowy black figures moving closer--the lovers romantic and enraptured as they face certain deathn-- to being back with our island matron who's enlisted the entire female population of some remote Malay village in a proto-Planned Parenthood.
 No one actually ever moves anywhere, except off or onscreen.

 So while not officially an adaptation of a play, FOUR FRIGHTENED PEOPLE makes sense when you imagine it in this context.
 We must read the palm of this film like a reverse fortune teller: one went to the theater in the 1920s to see what silent cinema couldn't give them, a story wherein people actually speak, and to see hot live girls in sarongs so the menfolk in the audience could lust after them via opera glasses.
 Jungle films allowed, nay enforced, a strict dissolution of the then extreme moral code.
 One simply couldn't sleep in separate bedrooms when on the jungle floor with snakes and tiger and lusty skulking natives all around.
 It was too hot to wear a corset, and good luck trying to keep your full-body swimsuit intact should you stumble on a swimming pool or waterfall.